DOTAREM® (gadoterate meglumine) Injection

 Use in Specific Populations

-- Pregnancy: GBCAs cross the placenta and result in fetal exposure and gadolinium retention.
+- Pregnancy: GBCAs cross the human placenta and result in fetal exposure and gadolinium retention.
 The human data on the association between GBCAs and adverse fetal outcomes are limited and inconclusive.
-Instruct patients to inform their physician if they are pregnant.
+Advise pregnant women of the potential risk of fetal exposure to GBCAs.

 You are encouraged to report negative side effects of prescription drugs to the FDA.